Lyoshas/onlineStore/README.md

 - **Who can access:** only administrators with the correct [access token](#access-token)
 - **Required parameters:**
   - _id_ - must be a valid id of a product that you are trying to update.
 Must point to a product in the database
-  - _title_ - must be a string not exceeding 200 characters
+  - _title_ - must be a string with a length between 1 and 200 characters
-  - _price_ - must be a float
+  - _price_ - must be a float that is greater than 0 and less than or equal to 9999999.99
   - _category_ - must be a string and must point to an existing category that is inside the 'product_categories' DB table
   - _initialImageName_ - the new image name for the initial product image.
 The image must be first uploaded to AWS S3
   - _additionalImageName_ - the image name for the additional product image.
 The image must be first uploaded to AWS S3
   - _quantityInStock_ - how many products are now in stock.
-Must be a number
+Must be a number that is greater than or equal to 0 and not greater than 32767
   - _shortDescription_ - new short description of the product.
-Must be no more than 300 characters.
+Must have the length between 1 and 300 characters.
 - **Example**:
   ```graphql
   mutation UpdateProduct(